divshot/docs/guides/components.md

 You can select a component on the canvas by clicking it.
 The currently selected component will be outlined in blue and will also cause the options available in the [inspector](#configuring-components) to change based on the type of component.

 <div class='alert alert-success'><b>Quick Tip:</b> If you want to select a parent of the selected component, you can use the breadcrumb navigation at the top of the canvas to select components up the hierarchy.</div>

+Once a component is selected, you can delete it by pressing the **Delete** key on your keyboard.
+You can also cut (**Ctrl+X**), copy (**Ctrl+C**), and paste (**Ctrl+V**) components.
+You can **right click** a component to bring up a context menu with options including the ability to instantly view the HTML source of the component.

+If there is text content you want to modify on the page, simply **double click** the text you want to edit.
+You can learn more about this feature in the [Content Editing Guide](/guides/content.html).

+<h3 id='configuring-components'>Configuring Components with the Inspector</h3>

+The **Inspector** is a panel in the sidebar that allows you to change both component-specific attributes and generic properties of a component.
+Any component-specific attributes should be self-descriptive (for instance, the Bootstrap "Button" component has a "Size" attribute in the inspector that lets you change the size of the button).
+There are some attributes that can be applied to all Divshot components, these are:

+* **Classes:** This is a space-separated list of CSS classes to apply to this component.
+This is especially useful if you have written custom CSS in the [source editor](/guides/source.html#custom-css).
+* **ID:** This defines a custom HTML element ID to the selected component.
+Remember that IDs should be unique on a page, so don't give two components the same ID.
+* **Float:** You may want a component to float outside the normal flow of elements.
+You can choose to float to the right or left of the layout using this option.
+This is useful, for instance, when adding multiple menus to a navigation bar.
+* **Visibility:** Because Divshot has built-in responsive design features, visibility allows you to select which devices you want a component to appear on.